Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings: Experiments

-\textbf{Finetuning on Small Datasets.} In this experiment, we fine tune our model on small datasets to show our well-trained weight can boost the performance significantly.
+\textbf{Finetuning on Small Datasets.} In this experiment, we fine-tune our model on small datasets to show our well-trained weight can boost the performance significantly.
 We compare our well-trained weights, HRNet-W48 and Segformer-B5, with other weights on NYUv2~\cite{silberman2012indoor} and Pascal Context~\cite{mottaghi2014role}.
-We fine tune the model for 100 epochs on NYU and 50 epochs on Pascal Context.
+We fine-tune the model for 100 epochs on NYU and 50 epochs on Pascal Context.
 Quantitative comparisons are shown in Table~\ref{Tab: Finetune on small datasets.}.
-Comparing with ImageNet pretrained weight `*(ImageNet)', our method surpasses them by a large margin, over 5\% higher.
+Compared with ImageNet pre-trained weight `*(ImageNet)', our method surpasses them by a large margin, over 5\% higher.
 Similarly, our method is better than Mseg and ADE20K pretrained weight (`*(Mseg)', `*(ADE20K)').
-Comparing with state-of-the-art methods, our method can achieve much better performance.
+Compared with state-of-the-art methods, our method can achieve much better performance.

+\textbf{Effectiveness of Distillation.} To employ large-scale weakly annotated data (Object365), we propose to use CLIP to distill our model.
+The experiment results are reported in Tab.~\ref{Tab: effectiveness of heterogeneous loss.}. `HRNet-W48 HD' is the baseline, which trains the model on large-scale high-quality semantic segmentation data. `HRNet-W48 HD+OB' merge the segmentation data with object detection data (Object365).
+Although we only roughly distill the knowledge on cropped bounding box regions, the performance can still achieve noticeable improvement.
+We hypothesize the gains come from the large-scale Object365 data and CLIP's strong and robust semantic knowledge.

+\textbf{Effectiveness of Merging Training Data with Language Embeddings.} How to merge training data labels is important for mixed data training.
+In this ablation, we compare two different approaches to solve this problem.
+The baseline method is to naively merge all data labels and employ a cross-entropy loss to supervise the training, see `Naive Merge' in Tab.~\ref{Tab: Cmp diff merge.}.
+We can observe that the performance on zero-shot datasets is much worse than that of Mseg, which proposes a unified taxonomy for manually mapping labels.
+In contrast, we propose to employ sentence embeddings to represent labels.
+As the sentence embeddings can represent the underlying semantic similarities between classes, which is more applicable to solving label conflicts.
+Our method can achieve better performance than others.